kiskovacs/riakcli/README.md

 ### Whats coming later ?

-* Search by secondary indices
-* Search by full text queries
 * Support for HTTPS
 * Support for authentication enabled RIAK
 * Support for updating objects with headers